gioblu/BIPLAN/documentation/functions.md

 # Call
 print sum(1, 1)

-end # end of the program
+stop # end of the program

 # Definition
 function sum($a, $b)